← Back to docs

 Compliance Comparison

 We run the same test suite against other Python parsers to compare compliance.
-The cross-parser snapshot below used the 1,743 cases available when it was recorded; the current JustHTML gate covers 1,791 enabled cases.
+The current cross-parser scores, browser results, and their benchmark-specific notes live in the comparison guide.

 Our Testing Strategy